 Cressen receives Shireen Baratheon and Patchface when they come to see the white raven the Citadel has sent to the island to announce the end of summer.
 He attempts to sooth her worries about being eaten by a dragon, and discusses the red comet with her.

 After Cressen's death, the gossip on Dragonstone is that Cressen had challenged R'hllor and been struck down for his impiety.
-When Davos meets with Stannis after the burning of the wooden statues of the Seven, Stannis admits that he had not wanted Cressen at the feast, and despite his anger on the maester's bad counsel had not wanted the old man dead.
+When Davos meets with Stannis after the burning of Dragonstone's wooden statues of the Seven, Stannis admits that he had not wanted Cressen at the feast.
+Despite his anger at the maester's counsel, Stannis had not wanted the old man dead.

 A Storm of Swords

-When a maester donned his collar, he put aside the hope of children, yet Cressen had oft felt a father nontheless.
-Robert, Stannis, Renly: three sons he had raised after the angry sea claimed Lord Steffon.
+When a maester donned his collar, he put aside the hope of children, yet Cressen had oft felt a father nonetheless.
+Robert, Stannis, Renly ... three sons he had raised after the angry sea claimed Lord Steffon.
 Had he done so ill that now he must watch one kill the other?
 He could not allow it, would not allow it.—thoughts of Cressen